-In our model, each family of the SM fermions is augmented by right-handed neutrinos and resides in a spinor representation $\mathbf{16}$ of the $\mathrm{SO}(10)$ gauge group.
-As for the scalar field content responsible for the Yukawa sector, a combination of $\mathbf{10}$, $\mathbf{120}$ and $\mathbf{126}$ representations must be selected since
+In the $\mathrm{SO}(10)$ framework, each family of the SM fermions, augmented by right-handed neutrinos, resides in a $\mathbf{16}$ spinor-representation.
+As for the scalar field content responsible for the Yukawa sector, a combination of $\mathbf{10}$, $\mathbf{120}$ and $\mathbf{126}$ representations must be selected, since

-In this paper, for the UV part, we will adopt the common framework where the scalar sector consists of a complex(ified) $\mathbf{10}_{H}$ and a complex $\mathbf{126}_{H}$, which is known to yield a realistic Yukawa sector (e.g. fermion mass relations and mixing patterns) as well as a successful see-saw mechanism for the neutrino masses~\cite{Babu:1992ia,Bajc:2005zf,Babu:2015bna}\footnote{Note that a real $\mathbf{10}_{H}$, instead of the complex one, is also a phenomenologically viable option~\cite{Aydemir:2016qqj,Babu:2016bmy}, although the earlier discussions suggested otherwise~\cite{Bajc:2005zf}.
-In fact, we utilised in Ref.~\cite{Aydemir:2019ynb} a version of this SO(10) framework with a real $\mathbf{10}_{H}$ at around the EW scale (and with a different $SO(10)$ scalar content and Yukawa sector), which yields a single TeV scale $\widetilde{L}$ (besides the SM Higgs boson), to explain the $R_{D^{(*)}}$ anomalies.
-The light complex $\mathbf{10}_{H}$, which is the case in this paper, yields a much richer structure, enabling us to additionally explain the $a_\mu$ anomaly.}.
+In this paper, for the UV part, we will adopt the common framework wherein the scalar sector consists of a complex(ified) $\mathbf{10}_{H}$ and a complex $\mathbf{126}_{H}$, which is known to yield a realistic Yukawa sector (e.g. fermion mass relations and mixing patterns) as well as a successful see-saw mechanism for the neutrino masses~\cite{Babu:1992ia,Bajc:2005zf,Babu:2015bna}.\footnote{A real $\mathbf{10}_{H}$, instead of the complex one, is also a phenomenologically viable option~\cite{Aydemir:2016qqj,Babu:2016bmy}, although the earlier discussions suggested otherwise~\cite{Bajc:2005zf}.
+In fact, we utilised in Ref.~\cite{Aydemir:2019ynb} a version of this SO(10) framework with a real $\mathbf{10}_{H}$ near the EW scale (and with a different $\mathrm{SO}(10)$ scalar content and Yukawa sector), which yields, besides the SM Higgs boson, a single TeV-scale $\widetilde{L}$ explaining the $R_{D^{(*)}}$ anomalies.
+The light complex $\mathbf{10}_{H}$, which is the case in this paper, yields a much richer structure, enabling us to additionally explain the $a_\mu$ anomaly.}

 In addition to these two multiplets, a $\mathbf{54}_{H}$ is utilised to break the $\mathrm{SO}(10)$ symmetry.
-Finally, we also have a scalar singlet $\mathbf{1}_{S}$, which breaks the $U(1)_{\mathrm{PQ}}$ symmetry~\cite{Peccei:1977hh,Weinberg:1977ma,Wilczek:1977pj} imposed to resolve the strong CP problem, provides a potential DM candidate, and increases the predictivity of the theory by forbidding certain terms in the Lagrangian~\cite{Babu:1992ia,Bajc:2005zf,Babu:2015bna,Ernst:2018bib}.
-The last feature also leads to the so-called Type-II 2HDM along with two $\widetilde{L}$s at the low energy (see Eq.~(\ref{eq:lagrangianLQ}) below), which is the main focus of this paper.
+Finally, we also have a scalar singlet $S$, which breaks the U(1)$_{\mathrm{PQ}}$ symmetry \cite{Peccei:1977hh,Weinberg:1977ma,Wilczek:1977pj}, imposed to resolve the strong CP problem, provides a potential DM candidate, and increases the predictivity of the theory by forbidding certain terms in the Lagrangian~\cite{Babu:1992ia,Bajc:2005zf,Babu:2015bna,Ernst:2018bib}.
+The last feature also leads to the so-called Type-II 2HDM along with two leptoquarks at the low energy (see Eq.~(\ref{eq:lagrangianLQ}) below), which is the main focus of this paper.

 The Yukawa terms are given as